 Prior to her work at Fresno State, Dr. Elrod served as Executive Director of Project Kaleidoscope (PKAL) at the Association of American Colleges & Universities (AAC&U) in Washington, DC.
 During her tenure at PKAL, she led several multi-campus, national STEM education initiatives that focused on interdisciplinary learning, sustainability, and STEM student transfer success.
 She also expanded PKAL's national program of regional faculty networks and led PKAL's Summer Leadership Institute for emerging faculty leaders in the STEM disciplines.

-She has published articles on leadership development, models of leadership and institutional change, quantitative reasoning, and interdisciplinary program development.
-She continues her national work in projects that focus on leadership of institutional systemic change in higher education as a scholar, leader, project advisor, and consultant.
-Recent engagements include co-leader of the Accelerating Systemic Change Network’s Systemic Change Institute, advisor to the Mathematics Teacher Education Partnership project, founder of the inaugural Gordon Research Conference on Undergraduate Biology Education Research, and member of a National Research Council committee report on Indicators for Monitoring Undergraduate STEM Education.
+Elrod is a nationally recognized leader in STEM higher education on projects centered on leadership of institutional systemic change in higher education as a scholar, leader, project advisor, and consultant.
+Her scholarly record contains over 20 publications on topics ranging from undergraduate research and to systemic change and leadership, as well as several scientific publications and patents.
+She regularly publishes on topics at the intersection of her research interests and her experiences as an administrative leader in higher education.
+Her latest projects are centered on the development of resources for building leadership capacity for systemic change and co-editing a book on Shared Leadership in Higher Education: Responding to a Changing World.
+Other recent engagements include co-leader of the Accelerating Systemic Change Network’s Systemic Change Institute, advisor to the Mathematics Teacher Education Partnership project, founder of the inaugural Gordon Research Conference on Undergraduate Biology Education Research, and member of a National Research Council committee report on Indicators for Monitoring Undergraduate STEM Education.
 She was also recently elected as a Fellow of the American Association for the Advancement of Science (AAAS).

 She was a postdoctoral fellow at Novozymes, Inc. in Davis, CA and holds a Ph.D. in Genetics from the University of California, Davis and a B.S. in Biological Science from California State University, Chico.